Steve Bannon: Cambridge Analytica

 Bannon served as vice president of the board of Cambridge Analytica, a data-analytics firm owned largely by the Mercer family, who also co-owns Breitbart News; the firm allegedly used illegal tactics to target American voters in the 2016 election.
 According to former Analytica employee Christopher Wylie, Bannon oversaw the collection of Facebook data which was used to target American voters.
 Wylie who helped with creation of the company referred to the company as a "psychological warfare tool".
-Bannon was paid more than $125,000 for his work at Cambride Analytica.
-Bannon's stake in Cambridge Analytica was estimated at between 1 and 5 million dollars, but he sold his stake in the company once he joined the Trump administration in April 2017.
+Bannon was paid more than $125,000 for his work at Cambridge Analytica.
+Bannon's stake in Cambridge Analytica was estimated at $1–5 million, but he sold his stake in the company once he joined the Trump administration in April 2017.

 The Movement

 In 2017, Bannon founded the Movement, a populist organization which frequently promotes right wing populist groups in Europe which are against the EU government and political system in Europe.
 The group is also known for its opposition to George Soros's Open Society Foundations, Bannon has referred to Soros as "evil but brilliant".
-The organization employees 10 full time staff members.
+As of 2018, the organization employed 10 full-time staff members.
 Mischaël Modrikamen, the leader of the Belgian People's Party, serves as executive director.
 The organization has received praise from figures like Prime Minister Viktor Orbán and Italian Eurosceptic party M5S leader Luigi Di Maio.